rym-oualha/rym-oualha/README.md

 -->

-:sparkles: Welcome everyone to my profile, my name is Rym Oualha and I am a Computer Science Engineer fresh graduate interested in AI and its various subfields.
-I am also a Beta MLSA (Microsoft Learn Student Ambassador).
+:sparkles: Welcome everyone to my profile, my name is Rym Oualha.

+I am a Junior ML Engineer interested in everything AI related with a strong background in Computer Science.

+I was also previously a Beta MLSA (Microsoft Learn Student Ambassador).

+- 🔭 I’m currently working on extracting insights from satellite imagery using AI

+- 🌱 I’m currently learning Data Analysis

-💬 Feel free to ask me about the Microsoft Learn Student Ambassadors Program
+- 💬 Feel free to ask me about the Microsoft Learn Student Ambassadors Program